tapan-alation/kerberized-keytab-conn-to-HMS/README.md

     Replace {PRINCIPAL} with the Kerberos Metastore principal. ex: “hive/_HOST@ALATION.TEST"

     Replace {PATH_TO_KEYTAB_FILE} with the full path to the keytab file. ex: “/etc/security/hadoop/hive.service.keytab"

+    Replace {DEFAULT_DATABASE_NAME} with the name of the default database name to get tables from.
+Default value is provided as "default"